rockbenben/LearnData/docs/services/Huginn.md

 Sorting is done stably, so even if all events have the same set of sort key values the original order is retained.
 Also, a special Liquid variable `_index_` is provided, which contains the zero-based index number of each event, which means you can exactly reverse the order of events by specifying `[["{{_index_}}", "number", true]]`.

 DataOutputAgent will select the last `events_to_show` entries of its received events sorted in the order specified by `events_order`, which is defaulted to the event creation time.
-So, if you have multiple source agents that may create many events in a run, you may want to either increase `events_to_show` to have a larger “window”, or specify the `events_order` option to an appropriate value (like `date_published`) so events from various sources are properly mixed in the resulted feed.
+So, if you have multiple source agents that may create many events in a run, you may want to either increase `events_to_show` to have a larger "window", or specify the `events_order` option to an appropriate value (like `date_published`) so events from various sources are properly mixed in the resulted feed.

 There is also an option `events_list_order` that only controls the order of events listed in the final output, without attempting to maintain a total order of received events.
 It has the same format as `events_order` and is defaulted to `[["{{_index_}}","number",true]]` so the selected events are listed in reverse order like most popular RSS feeds list their articles.